skip to content

 Any research involving human participants or personal data requires ethics approval.
 Information about ethics in research can be found on the University's research ethics page.
 The Faculty’s ethics forms can be found here.

-For further details on the application process in MMLL, please download the MMLL Funding application procedure document.
+For further details on the application process in MMLL, please download the MMLL Funding Application Procedure document.

 Funders and funding schemes